Businesspunk/arcadia-exercise/README.md

 The system has been developed with aims to be extended or changed in the future, so it has flexible database drivers to handle different types of storage.
-For now, there are (JSON File, CSV File).
+For now, they can accept JSON and CSV files.
 You can easily switch them in App/Domains/Question/QuestionRepository.php, just pass to $dbDriver needed driver.

 The source database files in the app storage: storage/app/questions.